MaskdDev/MaskdDev-Docs/docs/writerstats/changelog/index.md

 # WriterStats Changelog - All Updates

+## Patch 2.5.1

+- /session group now checks for permissions in specific channel before starting to prevent errors.
+- Custom dynamic status support has been added to show number of servers and number of users in WriterStats' status.

+### Modified

+- `/session group`

 ## Version 2.5.0

 - Added /secrets, a patron-only command to view hidden WriterStats features!